 - Temperament: Moodiness, negativity, and provocative behavior may lead to a child being criticized by teachers and parents.
 These strained adult-child interactions may increase the chances that a child will drink. - Hyperactivity: Hyperactivity in childhood is a risk factor for the development of adult alcohol use disorders.
 Children with attention deficit hyperactivity disorder (ADHD) and conduct disorders have increased risk of developing an alcohol use disorder.
-Childhood aggression also may predict adult alcohol abuse.

-- Parents: The most compelling and largest body of research shows parents' use and attitudes toward use to be the most important factor in an adolescent's decision to drink. - Gender: Among adults, heavy alcohol use is almost three times more common among men than women and also more common among boys in middle or high school than among girls.
+Childhood aggression also may predict adult alcohol abuse. - Parents: The most compelling and largest body of research shows parents' use and attitudes toward use to be the most important factor in an adolescent's decision to drink. - Gender: Among adults, heavy alcohol use is almost three times more common among men than women and also more common among boys in middle or high school than among girls.
 Men with ADHD and/or conduct disorders are more likely to use alcohol than men without these disorders, while women who experience more depression, anxiety, and social avoidance as children are more likely to begin using alcohol as teens than women who do not experience these negative states. - Psychology: Bipolar disorder, schizophrenia, antisocial personality disorder, and panic disorder all also increase the risk of a future alcohol use disorder.

 Alcohol use disorder is a primary and chronic disease that is progressive and often fatal; it is not a symptom of another physical or mental condition.

 It is a disease in itself, like cancer or heart disease, with a very recognizable set of symptoms that are shared by others with the same disorder.
-About 15.1 million people in the United States met DSM-5 criteria for alcohol use disorder in 2015, with an additional 2.6 million abusing or dependent on both alcohol and illicit drugs [88].
+About 29.5 million people (12 years of age and older) in the United States met DSM-5-TR criteria for alcohol use disorder in 2022 [88].